 NYC is one of the most photographic cities on the planet and the best way to truly appreciate the city is by getting sky high and visiting one of the best observatories in New York City!

-There are 5 official observation decks in the Big Apple where you can soak up panoramic views and get an eyeful of Manhattan and its surroundings from the sky.
-But 5 is a lot of options to choose from if you’re only planning a weekend in the city.
+But five is a lot of options to choose from if you’re only planning a weekend in the city.
 You need to think ahead and decide which one (or ones!) most appeal to you.

 One thing that can surely be said about the observatories in New York City is that each is unique in its own way.
-The one thing that all of the platforms share of course is that they provide an out of this world view!
+The one thing that all of the platforms share of course is that they provide an out-of-this-world view!

 Read on for my ultimate guide to the best observation decks in NYC which is here to help you find your perfect match.